dialog-semiconductor/BLE_SDK6_examples/ibeacon_Optim/doc/source/description.md

-# Power optimized Dynamic advertising

-Optimized Software implementation for ibeacon on the DA14531

 ## Example description

+The example demonstrates an optimized software implementation for ibeacon on the DA14531, it can be downloaded from [A14531 Power optimized Dynamic advertising](http://lpccs-docs.dialog-semiconductor.com/SW_Example/SDK6/DA14531_Power_optimized_Dynamic_advertising.zip)

-The example is an update of the ibeacon SW, below the main modifications, basically in this example we demonstrate how to:
+The example is an update of the [ibeacon SW](https://www.dialog-semiconductor.com/sites/default/files/da14531_ibeacon.zip), below the main modifications, basically we demonstrate how to:

 - Alternate Static random address: change the device address in every advertising event
 - Alternate Tx output power level: change the Tx output power level in every advertising event
 - Alternate User advertising data: change the Beacon advertising payload in every advertising event

 A new ibeacon structure has been created to allow the alternating and the advertising interval is set to 10 s.

+Because the example needs changes into the SDK we are providing within the source directory for all the modified files: *src\modified_files*

 ```` C
 /* Set the advertising rate */